B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

     For more information please access [external page](https://external/page) (If there is any external source with more information, link it here)

-The LoadSchema process will query UniProt's SPARQL endpoint to retrieve annotations for the loci in the schema.
+The process queries UniProt's SPARQL endpoint to retrieve annotations for the loci in the schema.
 The user that uploads the schema can provide a TSV file with annotations for some or all loci in the schema.
 The file with annotations must have the following structure:

-- first column: locus identifier (name of locus file without ``.fasta`` extension).
+- First column: locus identifier (name of locus file without ``.fasta`` extension).
-- second column: user annotation (name commonly attributed by the user).
+- Second column: user annotation (name commonly attributed by the user).
-- third column: custom annotation (another term that the user might want to attribute).
+- Third column: custom annotation (another term that the user might want to attribute).

 However, no headers are necessary.